 Cleaning fiddleheads can get tiring quickly.
 The easiest way I have found is to place the fiddleheads in a bowl of water and refrigerate them overnight.
 This makes them a lot easier to clean.
 Especially if you have picked Shield Ferns.
 These ferns are characterized by being covered with brown flaky scales.

 Fiddleheads can be found in early spring.

 One important thing to note, is that fiddleheads should always be served cooked.
 They contain thiaminase, a vitamin B depleting enzyme.
 From my understanding this can cause stomach irritation if consumed raw.
-Simple cooking or heating throughly destroys this enzyme.
+Simple cooking or heating thoroughly destroys this enzyme.

 Why go through the trouble of harvesting Fiddleheads?

 Oh yes, here is when we talk about nutrition.
-Besides adding a whimsical touch to your dish, these little swirly whirlies are full of vitamins and pack a punch for their size.
+Besides adding a whimsical touch to your dish, these little swirly whirlies are full of vitamins and sure pack a punch for their size.
 So, you don't have to feel too bad about only picking a cup full this year.
 (I'm kidding!
 Get out there and pick!)

 Fiddleheads are high in iron, potassium, vitamins A, B and C. They are rich in omega 3 fatty acids.
 They contain niacin, protein, and antioxidants.
 They are a good source of macronutrients.
 Basically you want to eat these.